import casadi as cs

 fig.tight_layout()

-Because of how matplotlib.step works, to display properly the commands and responses we need to add an extra copy of last command to the end of the results.
+Because of how matplotlib.step works, to properly display the commands and responses, we need to add an extra copy of the last command to the end of the results.
 Using where="post" is also required so that a command starts at the reference time-step it is supposed to.
-You can check the plotting behaviour with the following snippet.
+You can check the plotting behavior using the following snippet.

 x = [1, 2, 3, 4]